 “Take a moment and enjoy the music…”

-To say that 2020 has been a challenging year is certainly an understatement!
+To say that 2021 was a challenging year is certainly an understatement!

-Over the past several months, we have seen businesses shutting down, restaurants changing course, and schools introducing blended and distance learning models, all to help prevent the spread of COVID-19.
+Over the past several months, we have seen businesses shutting down, restaurants changing course, and schools going back to blended and distance learning models, all to help prevent the spread of COVID-19.

 All of that, on top of toilet paper and Lysol shortages, remembering to bring your mask when you leave your house, and gaining the COVID 20!

 With all of these stressors, self-care has become an important part of our routine.
 Taking that little moment to do something for yourself can help us maintain a positive attitude.

 We asked our teachers what they are doing to take care of themselves during these continued uncertain times.